HARVEST: Contemporary Craft Fair Programme

 1:30pm – 2pm, Thursday 16 October 2025

-Discover an introduction to willow growing and basketmaking with Anna Liebmann.
-Anna will share her journey into willow weaving using her own homegrown materials and answer any questions in a Q&A session.
+An introduction to willow growing and basketmaking with Anna Liebmann.
+She shared her journey into willow weaving using her own homegrown materials and answered questions in a Q&A session.

 Price: Free